You are never too young or too old to express your feminine self.

 On that note, I’d love to hear from you…

-What do you LOVE most about being your current age?
+Which decade are you in and what do you LOVE most about being your current age?

 Please take my poll and share in the comments below!